-The research, testing, manufacturing, labeling, approval, selling, marketing and distribution of drug products, diagnostic products or medical devices are subject to extensive regulation by the FDA and other non-U.S. regulatory authorities, which regulations differ from country to country.
-In general, we are not permitted to market our product candidates in the U.S. until we receive approval of a BLA, an approval of a NDA, a clearance letter under the premarket notification process or 510(k) process, or an approval of a PMA from the FDA.
+The research, testing, manufacturing, labeling, approval, selling, marketing, and distribution of drug products, diagnostic products, or medical devices are subject to extensive regulation by the FDA and other non-U.S. regulatory authorities, which regulations differ from country to country.
+In general, we are not permitted to market our product candidates in the United States. until we receive approval of a BLA, an approval of a NDA, a clearance letter under the premarket notification process, or 510(k) process, or an approval of a premarket approval ("PMA") from the FDA.
 To date, we have only submitted one NDA which was approved in June 2016.
-We have received FDA approval of the PMA for our Sangia Total PSA Test using the Claros Analyzer and a CE Mark for our 4KScore test, but we have not received marketing approval or clearance for any of our other diagnostic product candidates.
-Obtaining approval of a NDA or PMA can be a lengthy, expensive and uncertain process.
+We have received FDA approval of the PMA for our Sangia Total PSA Test using the Claros Analyzer, a novel diagnostic instrument system to provide rapid, high performance blood test results in the point-of-care setting, in January 2019 but we have not received marketing approval or clearance for any of our other diagnostic product candidates.
+Obtaining approval of a NDA or PMA can be a lengthy, expensive, and uncertain process.
 With respect to medical devices, while the FDA reviews and clears a premarket notification in as little as three months, there is no guarantee that our products will qualify for this more expeditious regulatory process, which is reserved for Class I and II devices, nor is there any assurance that even if a device is reviewed under the 510(k) process that the FDA will review it expeditiously or determine that the device is substantially equivalent to a lawfully marketed non-PMA device.
 If the FDA fails to make this finding, then we cannot market the device.
 In lieu of acting on a premarket notification, the FDA may seek additional information or additional data which would further delay our ability to market the product.
 Furthermore, we are not permitted to make changes to a device approved through the PMA or 510(k) which affects the safety or efficacy of the device without first submitting a supplement application to the PMA and obtaining FDA approval or cleared premarket notification for that supplement.
 In some cases, the FDA may require clinical trials to support a supplement application.
-In addition, failure to comply with FDA, non-U.S. regulatory authorities or other applicable U.S. and non-U.S. regulatory requirements may, either before or after product approval or clearance, if any, subject our company to administrative or judicially imposed sanctions, including, but not limited to the following:
+In addition, failure to comply with FDA, non-U.S. regulatory authorities, or other applicable U.S. and non-U.S. regulatory requirements may, either before or after product approval or clearance, if any, subject our company to administrative or judicially imposed sanctions, including, but not limited to the following:

-- restrictions on the products, manufacturers or manufacturing process; - adverse inspectional observations (Form 483), warning letters or non-warning letters incorporating inspectional observations; - · civil and criminal penalties; - · injunctions; - suspension or withdrawal of regulatory approvals or clearances; - · product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements;

-- total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve or clear pending NDAs or supplements to approved NDAs, applications or pre-market notifications.
+- restrictions on the products, manufacturers, or manufacturing process; - · adverse inspectional observations (Form 483), warning letters, or non-warning letters incorporating inspectional observations; - · civil and criminal penalties; - · injunctions; - suspension or withdrawal of regulatory approvals or clearances; - · product seizures, detentions, or import bans; - voluntary or mandatory product recalls and publicity requirements; - total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - · refusal to approve or clear pending NDAs or supplements to approved NDAs, applications orpre-market notifications.